 This employment opportunity is open to all applicants.

-Sound knowledge of computer software including communications (email), word processing, financial spreadsheets and databases is required to be successful in this position.
-The incumbent must have community development skills in facilitating renewable resource development, and park operation and maintenance.
-The incumbent must also have ability in accessing resources and problem solving with respect to sustainable resources, funding resource development and identifying tourism safety training needs.
+An in-depth knowledge of computer software including all communications (e-mail), work-processing, financial spreadsheets and databases, knowledge of office procedures, record keeping systems and the importance of cross referencing and careful attention to detail and community development skills in facilitating renewable resource development, and park operation and maintenance.
+The Conservation Officer II must have the ability in accessing resources and problem solving with respect to sustainable resources, funding resource development and identifying tourism safety training needs.

 An eligibility list may be created to fill future vacancies.